Gregg Blikre

-Gregg Blikre (born December 8, 1949, in Williston, North Dakota) is an American politician and was a Republican member of the Wyoming House of Representatives representing District 53 who started on September 1, 2009, when he was appointed by the Campbell County Commission to fill the vacancy caused by the resignation of Representative Erin Mercer.
+Gregg Blikre (born December 8, 1949) is an American politician and was a Republican member of the Wyoming House of Representatives representing District 53 who started on September 1, 2009, when he was appointed by the Campbell County Commission to fill the vacancy caused by the resignation of Representative Erin E. Mercer.

 Education

 Blikre earned his BA from Minot State University.